Kxpi/performance-assessment-and-modelling-of-microservices-based-cloud-systems/README.md

 ## Switch the branch to init_webapp

-In the repository's directory, insert the command below to change the branch to the init_webapp.
+In the repository's directory, use the command below to change the branch to the init_webapp.

 ```shell
 git checkout init_webapp